Pre-Law Advising

 Fall Semester

-- Take a timed practice LSAT exam(and GRE if you are considering this test).
-This will determine your baseline score.
+£ Take a free, timed practice LSAT within LawHub.* This will determine your baseline score.

 Spring Semester

-- Decide when you will sit for the LSAT (or GRE) and register via LSAC.*
+£ Decide when you will sit for the LSAT and register via LSAC.*

-- Adequately prepare for the LSAT (or GRE).
-Try to take it just once since all scores are reported to law schools.*
+£ Adequately prepare for the LSAT.
+All scores are reported to law schools.

 Summer

-- Take the LSAT (or GRE)in early summer.* Only take it if you are prepared and satisfied with practice exam scores.
+£ Take the LSAT in June.* Only take it if you are prepared and satisfied with practice exam scores.

 FOURTH YEAR